Dom Jefferies: Gillingham

 On 16 June 2022, Jefferies signed an undisclosed-length contract with League Two club Gillingham, effective 22 June 2022.
 He made 44 appearances and scored one goal during a mid-table 2022–23 season and was recognised with the club's Young Player of the Year award.
 Jefferies remained under contract for the 2023–24 season and made 27 appearances (scoring one goal) during another mid-table campaign, in which he missed nearly three months with a thigh injury.
 Jefferies was offered a new contract at the end of the season, but he elected to transfer out from the club in July 2024.
 During his two seasons at Priestfield, Jefferies made 71 appearances and scored two goals.

 Lincoln City

 On 18 July 2024, Jefferies transferred to League One club Lincoln City and signed a two-year contract, with a two-year option, for an undisclosed fee.
 While playing through a hip issue, he made 43 appearances and scored three goals during the 2024–25 season, prior to undergoing surgery on the hip in April 2025.
 Jefferies missed the 2025–26 pre-season and returned to competitive match play in mid-November 2025.
+He made 29 appearances and scored two goals during the remainder of the 2025–26 League One championship-winning season.
+In mid-season, the club activated its two-year option on Jefferies' contract, which extended it until the end of the 2027–28 season.
+In August 2026, Jefferies signed a new two-year contract, with a one-year club option.